grzegorz914/homebridge-openwebif-tv/README.md

 2. Power ON/OFF short press tile in HomeKit app and select from the list.
 3. Channels can be changed after loong press tile in HomeKit app.
 4. Volume/Mute can be changed using hardware buttons on iPhone/iPad.
-5. RC/Media control function available from RC Control app on iPhone/iPad.
+5. RC/Media control function available from RC app on iPhone/iPad.
 6. Siri control using siri command.

 <p align="left">